 As wonderful as it all sounds, most of us who live in North America are at a high risk of having Vitamin D deficiency.
 In fact, there are more than 3 million cases yearly in the United States alone.
 Some common signs and symptoms are:

 Fatigue and tiredness

 If you feel that you may be deficient or you are experiencing a number of the aforementioned symptoms, you may want to ask your physician to do a blood test to determine your serum levels.
 Ask to include the 25-hydroxy Vitamin D blood test.
 This test is considered the most accurate way to measure how much of the Vitamin is currently in your body.
 Optimal and healthy Vitamin D level reading should be over 36 ng/ml.

-It seems logical that the summer months make it easier to feel good and absorb the rays and it is true.
+It seems logical that the precursor months of Spring leading to summer would make it easier to feel good and absorb the rays and it is true.
 We are more likely to receive light and warmth courtesy of the Sun and get more Vitamin D. It is typical to get 15 to 20 minutes of direct sunlight in a couple of days to get a sufficient amount of the vitamin.
 Just be sure to slap on a sunscreen before heading out.

 In contrast, you are less likely to get the exposure in colder months so supplementing your diet with more Vitamin D may be beneficial to your overall health.
 Just be sure to check in with your physician to determine how much of the vitamin is needed.
 It is essential as it all depends on the individual and their needs.